......Updated to.....Fri 14 September 2018

 You may wish to use the advice given on these sheets to discuss your current issue with your local Pharmacist who is highly trained to give advice and dispense the relevant medicines on a large number of minor medical healthcare cases.
 Southwark CCG and all Southwark Practices work hand in hand with their local pharmacies to ensure they are ready and available to help us by dealing with all number of minor medical issues which in turn allows us to deal with more urgent and difficult cases.

 We strongly encourage all our patients to make use of these Self Care factsheets AND the local pharmacy as they can really help you with you minor medications and healthcare.

 Also, Think 111 Service!

-REPEAT PRESCRIPTIONS NEED 48 HOURS OR TWO (2) WORKING DAYS FOR PROCESSING
+REPEAT PRESCRIPTIONS NEEDS AT LEAST 72 HOURS OR THREE (3) WORKING DAYS FOR PROCESSING

-In FEBRUARY 2018 we offered a total of 3098 GP and Nurse appointments here at the Practice and at IHL's Extended Access Centre.
-However 334 of those appointments were missed where the patient(s) for whatever reason "did not attend" or DNA.
-This equates to 10.76% of all available monthly appointments being missed.
+In Julky we offered a total of 3123 GP and Nurse appointments including those at the IHL Extended Access Centre.
+However 391 of those appointments were missed where the patient(s) for whatever reason "did not attend" or DNA.

 If you cant make your appointment for any reason, ring or email the Surgery and let us know so we can give this valuable appointment to another patient where it will be greatly needed - ALWAYS phone in on 0207 703 3788 to cancel your unwanted appointment.